ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/define-data-driven-tests.md

 keywords: ballerina, programming language, testing, data-driven, data providers
 permalink: /learn/test-ballerina-code/define-data-driven-tests/
 active: define-data-driven-tests
-intro: The Ballerina Test Framework allows you to specify a function that returns a set of data values as a data provider for data-driven tests.
+intro: The Ballerina test Framework allows you to specify a function that returns a set of data values as a data provider for data-driven tests.
 ---

 ## Set up data-driven tests

 A data-driven test can be configured to use a data provider with the `dataProvider` field of the `@test:Config` annotation.
-Unlike, normal test cases, data-driven test cases take parameters that can be provided by a configured data provider.
+Unlike normal test cases, data-driven test cases take parameters that can be provided by a configured data provider.

 ```ballerina
 import ballerina/test;